(The body of Pope Saint Pius V in his tomb at the Basilica di Santa Maria Maggiore in Rome.)

 No, I’m just unintentionally brilliant.

-barbotrobot asked: Why aren't you updating all the time?
+barbotrobot said: Why aren't you updating all the time?
 I love Papal History so much I wrote a play called Infallibility about the Cadaver Synod and this has the potential to be my favorite tumblr of all time.

 I really wish I had more time to update it, but Dead Presidents always takes precedence because it has way more followers and pays some of the bills.
 I’ll definitely work harder at updating this one, though, because I love Papal History, as well.